mathjax/MathJax-docs/options/startup/startup.rst

         ready: Startup.defaultReady.bind(Startup),          // Called when components are loaded
         pageReady: Startup.defaultPageReady.bind(Startup),  // Called when MathJax and page are ready
         document: document,      // The document (or fragment or string) to work in
+        invalidOption: 'warn',   // Are invalid options fatal or produce an error?
+        optionError: OPTIONS.optionError,  // Function used to report invalid options
         input: [],               // The names of the input jax to use from among those loaded
         output: null,            // The name for the output jax to use from among those loaded
         handler: null,           // The name of the handler to register from among those loaded